tannerwride/CSM_Activity-/README.md

 Let's hop into the config.
 Remember from above how to view a config from the workflow.

-Is this configuration file a current version?
+Is this configuration file the most current version?

 - [ ] Yes
 - [ ] No